alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 }
 ```

-This function signals that the contract is compatible with EIP 2981, in addition to ERC 1155 and ERC 165 (via `super`).
+This function signals the contract is compatible with EIP 2981, in addition to ERC 1155 and ERC 165 (via the `super` call).

 #### Maintain flexibilty to change royalty recipient in `ParkPics.sol`
 ```